Slides

 Later in time, modern people as well came this way.
 But always on the move, hunting, fishing and gathering.

 It's only when climate got milder, less than 10.000 years ago, that permanent occupation, and eventually agriculture became possible.
-The many burial mounts you'll see on the heather plains and in the woods date from the bronze age (2000-800 BC).
+The many burial mounds you'll see on the heather plains and in the woods date from the bronze age (2000-800 BC).

 Already in those days men started changing the land.
 Chopping down the dense woods, gradually forming the wide open heather plains we know today.